Technics SL-1200: SL-1200MK5

 Released on 1 November 2000, this model has a silver finish like the MK2.
-It includes an increased range of anti-skate settings, increasing the settings range from 0–3 grams-force (0–30 mN) of older models to 0–6 grams-force (0–60 mN) of this newer model.
+It includes an increased range of anti-skate settings, increasing the range from 0–3 grams-force (0–30 mN) of older models to 0–6 grams-force (0–60 mN) of this newer model.
 The 1200MK5 also has the voltage selector under the platter, like the previously improved upon '1210' models.
 Height adjustment can be set between 0 and 6mm.
 It carries over many of the improved features of the MK3D, like the lack of a 0-crossing quartz lock for better pitch control and the added spare cartridge holder.
 MK5 models have a removable lid, as opposed to the MK2 and MK3 removable hinged lid.
 The MK5 is the last 1200 model to retain an analog, quartz-clock-based pitch control.
 Brake speed can be adjusted by using a small screwdriver in a hole located below the turntable plate.